elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > **4&#46;3.3.
 Adding Physical Volumes to a Volume Group**
 >
 > To add additional physical volumes to an existing volume group, use the **vgextend** command.
-The **vgextend** command increases a volume group&#8217;s capacity by adding one or more free physical volumes.
+The **vgextend** command increases a volume group's capacity by adding one or more free physical volumes.
 >
 > The following command adds the physical volume /dev/sdf1 to the volume group vg1.
 >